michaeljclark/michaeljclark.github.io/asm.md

 - `.text` is a read-only section containing executable code
 - `.data` is a read-write section containing global or static variables
 - `.rodata` is a read-only section containing const variables
-- `.bss` is a read-write section containing uninitialised data
+- `.bss` is a read-write section containing uninitialized data

 #### Program linking